CANADA FX DEBT-C$ falls with euro as debt crisis weighs

 The Canadian currency fell as low as C$1.0210 against the U.S. dollar, or 97.94 U.S. cents, during the session, almost a penny lower than Friday's close.

-Market watchers also speculated that the Canadian currency may be taking a hit from news last week of Bank of Montreal's (BMO.TO: Quote) $4.1 billion stock deal to buy Wisconsin lender Marshall & Ilsley Corp MI.N.
+Market watchers also speculated that the Canadian currency may be taking a hit from news last week of Bank of Montreal's (BMO.TO) $4.1 billion stock deal to buy Wisconsin lender Marshall & Ilsley Corp MI.N.
 [ID:nN20206439]

 While there is no cash component to the deal, currency flows could be affected by the assumption that M&I shareholders not interested in holding BMO stock would want to sell it, and in turn sell Canadian dollars.

-However, a smaller C$1.05 billion deal announced on Monday by South Africa's Sasol (SOLJ.J: Quote) to buy a half share of a Talisman Energy Inc TLM.TO shale gas property was seen partially offsetting that possible negative impact on the Canadian dollar.
+However, a smaller C$1.05 billion deal announced on Monday by South Africa's Sasol (SOLJ.J) to buy a half share of a Talisman Energy Inc TLM.TO shale gas property was seen partially offsetting that possible negative impact on the Canadian dollar.
 [ID:nLDE6BJ04G]

 The currency CAD=D4 closed the North American session at C$1.0164 to the U.S. dollar, or 98.39 U.S. cents, down from Friday's close at C$1.0128 versus the greenback, or 98.74 U.S. cents.